AnoukSmet/Brain-Quizzers/README.md

 The test has passed all the criteria and works like planned.

 ### Question Counter

+#### User story: As a user, I want to know where I am in the game, to know how many questions I still have left.

 * **Plan**
 Original plan was to have a question counter next to the score on the game.